bernotieno/url-shortener/README.md

 - If a non-existent short URL is accessed, a custom error page is shown instead of the default HTTP error message.

+## Deployment
+Find the application online on: https://url-shortener-fj08.onrender.com